asciimoth/prlist/README.md

 ## Usage
 ### 1. Add Sections to Your README
-Include the following placeholders (without leading spaces) in your README.md where you want the activity log to appear:
+Include the following placeholders in your `README`:
 ```md
 <!--START_SECTION:prlist-->
 <!--END_SECTION:prlist-->